Advertisement

 1. Initial Costs of Breeding

-The first step in breeding your dog is to make sure that they are healthy and free from genetic defects that could be passed on to their offspring.
+The first step in breeding your dog is to make sure that they are in good health and free from genetic defects that could be passed on to their offspring.
 This involves having them undergo a series of veterinary exams and tests, including blood tests, X-rays, and genetic testing.
 The cost of these exams and tests can vary widely, depending on the specific breed of dog, but can range anywhere from $500 to $1,500 or more.
 OFA certification is an excellent selling point for puppies.

 2. Stud Fees